-Visiting Professor of Urban Ministry, African – American History and Religion & Interim Director Doctor of Ministry Program
+Visiting Professor of Urban Ministry, African – American History and Religion & Director of the Doctor of Ministry Program

 - BA Morehouse College

 - M.Div., D. Min.
 New York Theological Seminary